 It's not for everyone, but wine has its place in the cocktail culture that has grown up in major cities over the past few years.
 Here's some recipes from the organisers of upcoming London Cocktail Week and extra tips from 28-50's Clement Robert MS.

-Clement Robert, Master Sommelier at 28°-50° Maddox St, where they have launched a menu of wine cocktails, says there are many advantages to using wine, rather than sprits.
+Clement Robert, Master Sommelier at 28°-50° Maddox St says there are many advantages to using wine, rather than sprits.

 ‘The aromas are natural, they are lower in alcohol and more easy to digest.’

 ‘For example we serve an PXpresso Martini where we essentially replace the coffee liquor by some Pedro Ximenez wine, it gives the cocktail more freshness, higher complexity and it has less alcohol than a traditional Espresso Martini.’